top of page

 Allison MacFarlane, former chair of the Nuclear Regulatory Agency, points out that “The nuclear industry is plagued by long construction delays and cost overruns..the construction time to build most reactors in the United States has surpassed 10 years… Given that climate scientists are warning that the world must end the use of fossil fuels by 2050 in order to prevent catastrophic climate change, building new nuclear reactors is a waste of time and money.”

-“The Vogtle plant in Georgia is the only new build of reactors in the United States.
-The plant’s two reactors were initially priced at $14 billion and expected to start in 2016 and 2017 after five years of construction.
-Instead, construction is still ongoing and the plants may not start until 2022 at a final cost of $25 billion.
+The Vogtle plant in Georgia is the only new build of nuclear reactors in the United States since 1985.
+The plant’s two reactors were expected to start in 2016 and 2017 after five years of construction.
+Instead, Reactor 3 did not come on line until July 2023 and Reactor 4 not until April 2024.
 And the recent new build experience in Europe is similar: the French EPR reactor design has experienced multiple delays and large cost overruns in both France and Finland.
-These megaprojects face challenges in program management and quality control and regulatory issues that result in lengthy delays.”
+These megaprojects face challenges in program management and quality control and regulatory issues that result in lengthy delays.

 In 2022 the French government was forced to completely nationalize the French nuclear power company EDF for $10 Billion.
 The company suffered from unplanned outages at its nuclear fleet, delays and cost overruns in building new reactors, and power tariff caps imposed by the government to shield households from soaring electricity prices.